 - Underwear x 9 – I brought 2 Exofficio bikini briefs for active days and cotton underwear for the rest.
 Jacob only brought 3 ExOfficio Boxer Briefs, which you can wash and it quick dries.

 - Swim Suit – This is for if you’re planning to soak in the Blue Lagoon or any geothermal pool.
 Don’t make the same mistake as me!
 I was so preoccupied with making sure I would stay warm that I completely forgot about it even after making a note for myself.
-I ended up picking up this one (top & bottom) at Target during our Atlanta layover.
-Jacob had this one.
+I ended up picking one up at Target during our Atlanta layover.

 SHOES & ACCESSORIES

-- Winter Boots – I wore these Ahnu insulated hiking boots in winter smoke and Jacob wore these.
+- Winter Boots – These are our current favorite hiking boots.
 They both were really comfortable during the day, but our toes did get cold while we were hunting down the Northern Lights even with two layers of socks and toe warmers.
 None of us had the right combination of gear to escape the cold.
 It was in the 20s F (-6 deg C), but our toes were even colder standing in the snow for hours at a time.

 - Crampons – so many spots were hard to get around because the path was frozen over.
 Bring these if you’re only carrying on or these ones with spikes if you’re checking a bag in.

-- Socks x 12 – We each had 10 midweight socks (his + her) and 2 winter socks that we wore as a second layer for our Silfra snorkeling excursion and Northern Lights excursions.
+- Socks x 12 – We each had 10 midweight socks and 2 winter socks that we wore as a second layer for our Silfra snorkeling excursion and Northern Lights excursions.

-- Balaclava – We both wore these.
+- Balaclava – We both brought balaclavas.
 It’s windproof and really kept us warm for something that isn’t big and bulky.

-- Hand Warmers – We had enough for 1 Per Day.
+- Hand Warmers – We love this rechargable one.

 - Toe Warmers – We had one per night that we wanted to see the Northern Lights.
 We figured the weather and activity would at best work out for half the time we were there.